reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 * React
 * React's library to talk to web browsers (React DOM)
-* the styles for your components
+* the styles for your Components
 * the Component you created in `App.js`.

 The remainder of the file brings all the pieces together and injects the final product into `index.html` in the `public` folder.